-SOC 2 Report – Trust Services Criteria
+SOC 2 Report – Audit / Compliance Hub

 Many entities outsource tasks or entire functions to service organizations that operate, collect, process, transmit, store, organize, maintain and dispose of information for user entities.
 SOC 2 was put in place to address demands in the marketplace for assurance over non-financial controls to prevent SOC 1 from being misused just like SAS 70 was.